 - The Simpsons: Semi-recurring character Drederick Tatum, a boxer who has a soft voice, yet is able to intimidate an entire prison into halting a riot just by asking politely.

-- Heavyweight champion Joe Louis consciously averted this trope, seeing how most white Americans had reacted to Jack Johnson who was flamboyant and controversially had a relationship with a white woman; Louis' team had a series of seven commandments, including that Louis never have his photo taken with a white woman, to prevent the kind of backlash that Johnson recieved during his title reign.
+- Heavyweight champion Joe Louis consciously averted this trope, seeing how most white Americans had reacted to Jack Johnson who was flamboyant and controversially had relationships with white women; Louis' team had a series of seven commandments, including that Louis never have his photo taken with a white woman, to prevent the kind of backlash that Johnson recieved during his title reign.
 It worked; Louis became the first African-American nation-wide hero in America.